PlumsRipe/TTA/OSTTA-main/cifar/README.md

-# OWTTT on CIFAR10-C/100-C
+# Our on CIFAR10-C/100-C

-Ours method and the baseline method TEST (direct test without adaptation) on CIFAR-10-C/100-C under common corruptions or natural shifts.
-Our implementation is based on [repo](https://github.com/Gorilla-Lab-SCUT/TTAC/tree/master/cifar) and therefore requires some similar preparation processes.
+Ours method on CIFAR-10-C/100-C under common corruptions or natural shifts.
+Our implementation is based on [repo](https://github.com/Yushu-Li/OWTTT) and therefore requires some similar preparation processes.

 ### Requirements